 There are desktop programs dedicated to the retrieval of deleted phone files, but you’ll have to pay to use them and root your phone first.
 Check out Fonepaw Android Data Recovery and EaseUS Android Data Recovery.
 Again there’s no guarantee you’ll get your files back.

 Most of the files you have on your phone will have come from somewhere else (and so you should have a backup), with the notable exception of photos and videos.
 This is an excellent reason to use something like Google Photos to manage your pictures, especially because there’s a recycle bin built right into it.

-If you’re probably trying to get photos back from the digital grave when it comes to an iPhone—all your other files are likely to be copied somewhere else, either in iTunes or on the web.
+When it comes to an iPhone, you’ll probably be trying to get photos back from the digital grave—all your other files are likely to be copied somewhere else, either in iTunes or on the web.
 If you’ve recently backed up your phone to iTunes or iCloud, you can retrieve your photos from there.

-Your first order of operation should be to visit the Recently Deleted album folder in the Photos app (or in your iCloud Photo Library), where your pictures and videos will stay for up to 40 days before being permanently erased.
+Your first order of operation should be to visit the Recently Deleted album folder in the Photos app (tap Albums then tap Recently Deleted), where your pictures and videos will stay for up to 40 days before being permanently erased.
 That’s a pretty big window of time for you to weigh up whether you really did want to delete that image.

 The options in the iCloud web portal are pretty comprehensive, assuming you are syncing your iOS data to iCloud.
 From the opening screen, click Account Settings then Restore Files under Advanced—the dialog box that pops up on screen enables you to bring back files, contacts, calendars and Safari bookmarks.